-- Only two teams are entered and cannot be combined with another age group or classification - tournament will be played as a "best of 5" competition. - less than 4 teams are entered and cannot be combined with another age group or classification - tournament will be played as a Double Round Robin followed by a Single Elimination Bracket, and Individual player awards will not be given. - 3 or more teams are entered tournament played as a twogame pool followed by a Double Elimination Bracket.
+- Only two teams are entered and cannot be combined with another age group or classification - tournament will be played as a "best of 5" competition. - 3 or more teams are entered tournament played as a twogame pool followed by a Double Elimination Bracket, except in the 75+ and older age divisions which will play three game pools.